AbdullahAhmadAAK/focus-ping/README.md

 ## How to Use

 1. **Welcome Screen** (First Time)
-   - Read about the TimeBack methodology
+   - Read about the FocusPing methodology
    - Learn how 15-minute tracking helps you understand your time
    - Tap "Get Started" to begin or "Learn About This Method" for more details